nossidge/poefy/README.md

 ### From the Command Line

-Make a poefy database from a text file:
+To make a poefy corpus from a text file, run either of the below:

+    $ poefy shakespeare -m < shakespeare_sonnets.txt
-    $ poefy shakespeare -d < shakespeare_sonnets.txt
+    $ poefy shakespeare --make < shakespeare_sonnets.txt

+This will create a corpus decribing each line of Shakespeare's sonnets.
+The type of corpus depends on whether you are using PosgreSQL (saved as a table in the 'poefy' database) or SQLite (saved to a database file as ROOT/data/CORPUS.db).

-Now, whenever you want to make poems using Shakespeare's lines, you can just use `poefy shakespeare` and it will read from the already created database:
+Now, whenever you want to make poems using Shakespeare's lines, you can just use `poefy shakespeare` and it will read from the already created corpora:

     $ poefy shakespeare sonnet
     $ poefy shakespeare limerick
-    $ poefy shakespeare.db villanelle
+    $ poefy shakespeare villanelle

-The file extension `.db` is assumed for all databases.
-You can leave it out if you want.

-If you later want to remake the database, for example to add new lines, you can use the `-d` option and the existing database will be overwritten.
+If you later want to remake the corpus, for example to add new lines, you can use the `-m` option again and the existing corpus will be overwritten.

-    $ cat shakespeare_sonnets.txt shakespeare_plays.txt | poefy shakespeare -d
+    $ cat shakespeare_sonnets.txt shakespeare_plays.txt | poefy shakespeare -m

+You can use the `-L` or `--list` option to view available corpora.

+__For SQLite users only:__
-This database is stored in the same directory as the gem, so it can be accessed by all users on your system.
-To store a database in a different directory, you can use the `-l` or `--local` option:
+This corpus database file is stored in the same directory as the gem, so it can be accessed by all users on your system.
+To store a corpus in a different directory, you can use the `-l` or `--local` option:

     $ poefy -l path/to/eliot.db < eliot.txt

 You then need to use the `-l` option when generating poems:

     $ poefy -l path/to/eliot.db rondeau
-    $ poefy -l path/to/eliot    ballade
+    $ poefy path/to/eliot.db ballade -l
     $ cd path/to
     $ poefy -l eliot.db ballata

-You can use the `-h` or `--help` option to view available databases.
+Note that using this option, you *do* need to specify the '.db' file extension of the chosen corpus.

 #### Option `-f` or `--form`